asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-14-Project-ARI-and-generic-Text-To-Speech.md

----
+!!! info ""

-**Information:**  This is a draft.
+    This is a draft.
 Please keep that in mind when commenting.
 Thanks!

----
+[//]: # (end-info)